Tianyar coastline

 waiting for us

-The village does not need tourists.
 The fishing boats go out before dawn whether guests are watching or not.
-The temple ceremonies happen on their own calendar.
-The children walk to school along the coast road.
-Life in Tianyar is not a performance -- it is simply life, and it has been this way for as long as anyone remembers.
+The temple ceremonies follow their own calendar.
+Life in Tianyar is not a performance.

 The Fishermen